matthewbdaly/laravel-comments/README.md

 The value of `parent` must be an instance of the commentable object (eg, a blog post).
 The view also includes a form for flagging comments.

+Obviously, if you prefer you can override this view with your own content.

 The package also includes the following views:

 * `comments::commentsubmitted`
 * `comments::flagsubmitted`

 These simply acknowledge receipt of the comment or flag, but are fairly basic and so you should feel free to replace them as you see fit.

+Of course there's nothing stopping you creating your own routes and controllers for creating, viewing and flagging comments, and if you wish to build a REST API that allows for adding comments to objects you can just use these models directly:

+* `Matthewbdaly\LaravelComments\Eloquent\Models\Comment`
+* `Matthewbdaly\LaravelComments\Eloquent\Models\Comment\Flag`

+I recommend that you use my repositories, which are as follows:

+* `Matthewbdaly\LaravelComments\Contracts\Repositories\Comment`
+* `Matthewbdaly\LaravelComments\Contracts\Repositories\Comment\Flag`

+These use `matthewbdaly/laravel-repositories` and so implement caching on the decorated repository, making it simple to ensure your models get cached appropriately.

 Events
 ------